 - 1. Contact the appropriate IDL Supervisory Area Office to determine if the subject property qualifies for issuance of a disclaimer. - 2.
-If the property qualifies, the subject property will require a legal survey.
-An IDL representative will visit the site with the surveyor to establish the Ordinary High Water Mark (OHWM).
-The applicant may also be present. - 3.
-In cases where the present river has moved onto lands outside the GLO meander line survey, the IDL will require the requesting party to disclaim to the State, that portion of the present riverbed lying outside the GLO meander line survey.
-The plat and legal description must show the location and acres of the riverbed parcel to be disclaimed to the state. - 4.
-Since statehood, accretions have resulted from artificial means such as diking, filling, irrigation diversions, dam construction, etc. Due to the uncertainties associated with identifying an OHWM and to avoid extensive research and potential litigation, the IDL will generally use the existing OHWM providing the requesting party will grant a 25-foot public use right of way along and adjacent to the existing ordinary high water line.
-This serves to protect the public trust values associated with rivers and the disclaimed lands by providing public access. - 5.
-The surveyor will need to prepare a record of survey, and a metes and bounds description, which shows: 1) the areas to be disclaimed from the state to the property owner; 2) the areas to be disclaimed from the property owner to the state; and 3) the 25-foot public use right of way.
-These documents must show the present OHWM in relation to the original meander line as surveyed by the federal government land office (GLO) and be tied to the nearest section or quarter corner. - 6.
-When the survey has been completed, submit the following documents to the Department of Lands office: - (a) A letter of request for the Disclaimer of Interest.
-Include the acreage of accretion land requested and the exact name and address you wish to appear on the disclaimer.
+If the property does qualify, a completed and signed application for Disclaimer of Interest and a \$300 application fee will be required prior to any extensive consultations or surveys.
+The exact name(s) and address you wish to appear on the disclaimer should be on the form. - 3.
+The subject property will require a legal land survey.
+An IDL representative must visit the site with the applicant's land surveyor to establish the OHWM.
+The applicant may also be present. - 4.
+In cases where the present river has moved onto lands outside the General Land Office (GLO) meander lines, the IDL will require the requesting party to disclaim to the State that portion of the present riverbed. - 5.
+The applicant is responsible for coordinating with adjoining landowners who could have a competing claim to the same property.
+Quit claim deeds from neighbors may be required. - 6.
+IDL will require the applicant to grant a 25-foot public use right-of-way easement along and adjacent to the existing OHWM of rivers.
+This serves to protect the public trust values associated with rivers and the disclaimed lands by providing river access to the public. - 7.
+The surveyor will submit a record of survey and legal descriptions which show: 1) areas to be disclaimed from the state to the property owner; 2) areas to be disclaimed from the property owner to the state; and 3) the 25-foot public use right of way easement.
+The record of survey must show the present OHWM, as identified by IDL, in relation to the original GLO meander line.
+The survey must be tied to at least one, and preferably two, PLSS corner(s).